 - Vote in person during the 46 days prior to a regularly scheduled election, OR

-- Complete the entire process by mail (absentee ballots are available 46 days prior to Election Day)
+- Complete the entire process by mail; absentee ballots available beginning Sept.
+21

 Voters who are not preregistered can apply for absentee ballots and will receive voter registration materials included with their ballots.